 To rapidly develop and expand our business, we have made significant up-front investments in our manufacturing capacity and incurred research and development, sales and marketing and general and administrative expenses.
 In addition, our growth has required a significant investment in working capital over the last several years.
-We have had positive cash flow before financing activities of \$0.7 million for 2009, negative cash flow of \$3.3 million for 2010 and positive cash flow of \$0.3 million for the quarter ending December 31, 2010.
+We have had positive cash flow before financing activities of \$0.7 million for 2009, negative cash flow of \$3.3 million for 2010 and cash flow of \$3.0 million for the six months ending March 31, 2011, including the \$5.0 million financing in December 2010.
 We anticipate that we will continue to have negative cash flow for the foreseeable future as we continue to incur increased research and development, sales and marketing, and general and administrative expenses.
 Our business will also require significant amounts of working capital to support our growth.
 Therefore, we may need to raise additional capital from investors to achieve our expected growth, and we may not achieve sufficient revenue growth to generate positive future cash flow.
 An inability to generate positive cash flow for the foreseeable future or raise additional capital on reasonable terms may decrease our long-term viability.